 Notre Dame Catholic Elementary School, Cobourg (Grades 7 and 8)

 St. Michael Catholic Elementary School, Cobourg (K to Grade 6)

 The French Immersion program is designed to lead to second language proficiency.
 Careers in fields such as education, national and foreign government service, travel and international work in commerce and industry are accessible to people who can communicate in more than one language.

-The French Immersion program begins in senior kindergarten.
+The French Immersion program begins in kindergarten, Year 1.
 French Immersion information meetings are usually held prior to February kindergarten registration.
 Please contact your local French Immersion school for dates.
 Criteria for late entry can be discussed with the school principal.

 Transportation is provided for qualifying students who live within the boundaries established for each school offering the French Immersion program.
 Use our tool to find the school nearest you.
 Contact the Planning and Transportation Department if you need additional assistance.